 - Preheat the waffle iron.

-- Add wet ingredients to dry ingredients and mix well.
+- Combine the wet ingredients, including the eggs, oil, and milk.
+Whisk to blend.
+Pour the wet ingredients to the dry ingredients and mix well.

 - When the waffle iron is heated, add waffle batter and close the lid.

-- Allow to cook 3-5 minutes.
+- Allow each waffle to cook 3-5 minutes.
 Remove from the waffle iron with a fork.

 - Serve with pecans and maple syrup